-On a combined basis, the after-tax profit margins were 7.6% and 8.9% in 2011 and 2010, respectively.
-The decrease in profit margin from 2010 to 2011 is primarily the result of an increase in agent business from markets with higher commission rates than our historical market mixes.
+On a combined basis, the after-tax profit margins were 9.6% and 7.6% in 2012 and 2011, respectively.
 The Company continually strives to enhance its competitive strengths and market position, including ongoing initiatives to reduce its operating expenses.

 Profit Margin: The Company's title insurance after-tax profit margin varies according to a number of factors, including the volume and type of real estate activity.
-Profit margins for the title insurance segment were 8.7% and 10.4% in 2011 and 2010, respectively.
-The decrease in after-tax profit margin in 2011 compared with 2010 is related to an increase in agent business from markets with higher premium and commission rates, primarily Texas.
+Profit margins for the title insurance segment were 10.4% and 8.7% in 2012 and 2011, respectively.
+The

 Commissions: Agent commissions represent the portion of premiums retained by agents pursuant to the terms of their respective agency contracts.
-Commissions to agents increased 59.0% from 2010 to 2011.
-This increase was primarily due to increased premiums from agency operations in Texas in 2011 due to the Company's entry into Texas in late 2010.
-Commission expense as a percentage of net premiums written by agents was 76.3% and 71.7% in 2011 and 2010, respectively.
-The increase in the average commission rate in 2011 compared with 2010 is related to an increase in agent business from markets with higher premium and commission rates, primarily Texas.
+Commissions to agents increased 19.8% to \$59,427,070 in 2012 from \$49,596,250 in 2011.
+This increase was primarily due to an increase in agency business.
+Commission expense as a percentage of net premiums written by agents was 75.6% and 76.3% in 2012 and 2011, respectively.
 Commission rates may vary due to geographic locations, different levels of premium rate structures and state regulations.